monikon22/ClickhouseBuilder/PREPARED_STATEMENTS.md

 # Prepared Statements Support for ClickHouse Builder

-This document describes the prepared statements (parametrized queries) support added to the ClickHouse Builder library for Laravel.
+This document describes the prepared statements (parameterized queries) support added to the ClickHouse Builder library for Laravel.

 ## Overview